-Students are required to have placement scores (ACT or Compass) in order to enroll in English Composition classes.
+Students are required to have placement scores (ACT or Compass) in order to enroll in

-Courses that begin with "0" after the ENG prefix are considered developmental courses and can only be counted as electives toward the Associate of General Studies degree.
+English Composition classes.

-Students seeking the AA, AAT and AGS
+Courses that begin with "0" after the ENG prefix are considered developmental courses.

-degrees must take 1000-level (or above) courses in order to satisfy the Communications requirement.
+Students seeking the AA, AAT and AGS degrees must take 1000-level (or above) courses in order to satisfy the Communications requirement.

-ENG0800 \\\\\ (3-0) 3 cr. hrs.
+ENG0800 (3-0) 3 cr. hrs.
 English as a Second Language I